 (In thousand euro) For the year ended December 31

-2009 2008
+2010 2009

-Licence income 946 2,635
+Licence income 626 946

-Licence income of EUR 946 (2008: EUR 2,635) is entirely referable to the down payment received from Merck Serono International SA in October 2006, which is being recognized as revenue on a straight-line basis over the estimated period of collaboration required to finalize the development of safinamide.
-The portion of the down payment in excess of the recognized revenue has been recorded as deferred income among current and non-current liabilities: additional information is reported in note 19 "Deferred income".
+Licence income of EUR 626 (2009: EUR 946) is entirely referable to the down-payment received from Merck Serono International SA in October 2006, which is being recognized as revenue on a straight-line basis over the estimated period of collaboration required to finalize the development of safinamide.
+The portion of the down-payment in excess of the recognized revenue has been recorded as deferred income among current and non current liabilities: additional information is reported in note 25 "Deferred income".

-In 2009, the Company revised the recognition period of the payment to align it with the revised expected development period of safinamide, which has been extended from September 30, 2009, to January 31, 2011.
-Such a change has been accounted for prospectively as a change in estimate, resulting in a decrease of 2009 license income of EUR 1,026.
-The change will result also in an increase of 2010 license income of EUR 946 and in an increase of 2011 license income of EUR 80.
+In 2010, the Company revised the recognition period of the payment to align it with the revised expected development period of safinamide, which has been extended from January 31, 2011 to December 31, 2011.
+Such a change has been accounted for prospectively as a change in estimate, resulting in a decrease of 2010 licence income of EUR 320.
+The change will result also in a corresponding increase of 2011 licence income of EUR 320.